A New Private Lesson Program For Skiers Who Prefer Groomed Runs

 Ski For Life FAQs

-What level skier do I have to be to participate in the 3-day SKI FOR LIFE clinic?
+What level skier do I have to be to participate in the 3-day SKI FOR LIFE private lesson?

 All clinic participants need to be adult intermediate skiers, levels 5-7.
 You should be able to ski most groomed blue runs with parallel turns.
 This program is not appropriate for beginner skiers.

 Do I have to be a Baby Boomer to ski with SKI FOR LIFE?

 No, you do not have to be a Baby Boomer to take a SKI FOR LIFE lesson.
 It is appropriate for intermediate skiers of all adult ages.
 The average age of our clients ranges from the 40’s to the 70’s.